ntran119/data_projects/2023_Medical_Insurance/readme.md

 ## Main Insights

-During our exploratory data analysis, we uncovered several noteworthy insights.
-While examining for multicollinearity among variables, our correlation matrix revealed a strong positive correlation between smoking status and increased insurance charges.
-This suggests that individuals who smoke tend to have higher medical insurance costs compared to non-smokers.
+During the exploratory data analysis, several noteworthy insights were uncovered.
+While examining for multicollinearity among variables, a strong positive correlation between smoking status and increased insurance charges was revealed in the correlation matrix.
+This indicates that individuals who smoke tend to have higher medical insurance costs compared to non-smokers.

 ![CR_mat](figures/cor_mat.png)

-Additionally, we observed other interesting associations in the correlation matrix.
-For instance, there was a positive correlation between BMI and living in the southeast region, as well as between insurance charges, BMI, and age.
-These associations provide valuable insights into potential relationships between different variables in our dataset.
+Additionally, other interesting associations were observed in the correlation matrix.
+For instance, a positive correlation was found between BMI and living in the southeast region, as well as between insurance charges, BMI, and age.
+These associations provide valuable insights into potential relationships between different variables in the dataset.

 ![smoking_hist](figures/smoker_histogram.png)

-To delve deeper into the impact of smoking on insurance charges, we visualized the difference between smokers and non-smokers using a histogram.
-The distributions of insurance charges for smokers and non-smokers exhibited distinct patterns, with smokers displaying a higher insurance costs with higher variability.
+To further investigate the impact of smoking on insurance charges, the difference between smokers and non-smokers was visualized using a histogram.
+The distributions of insurance charges for smokers and non-smokers exhibited distinct patterns, with smokers displaying higher insurance costs with higher variability.
 Furthermore, the means of both distributions were notably different, indicating a significant disparity in insurance charges between the two groups.
 This visual evidence strongly suggests that smoking status is a significant factor contributing to increased medical insurance costs.

-To quantitatively assess the difference in insurance costs between smokers and non-smokers, we conducted a two-sample t-test (two-tailed) comparing the means of the two populations.
+A two-sample t-test (two-tailed) comparing the means of insurance costs between smokers and non-smokers was conducted to quantitatively assess the difference

 $H_0$: There is no difference between these two populations. $\mu_a = \mu_b$